bwv988/data-cleaning-python/src/db/README.md

 This folder contains files to do with the Database.

-For simplicity, I'm using containerized versions of Postgres and `pgadmin`.
+For simplicity and brevity, I'm using containerized versions of Postgres and `pgadmin`.

+In a production-grade setup with analytical BI query needs, a proper data warehouse, e.g. Amazon RedShift or Apache Ignite with replication / backup should be considered.

+Also we'd need a well-defined table structure based on access patterns in addition to proper data schemas.

 ## Setup